kulics/koral/book-en/document.md

 ```

 # Judgment
-The judgment statement executes the program by one or more of the set conditions, executes the specified statement when the condition is `True`, and executes the specified statement when the condition is `False`.
+The judgment statement executes the program by one or more of the set conditions, executes the specified statement when the condition is `true`, and executes the specified statement when the condition is `false`.

 We only need to use `? value {}` to declare the judgment statement and enter the corresponding area according to the following values.

 E.g:
 ```
-?
-True {
+? true {
-    Prt("True")     # true #
+    print("true")     # true #
 }
 ```
 ## Boolean Judgment
-When the judgment value is only of the `Bool` type, the statement is executed only when it is `True`.
+When the judgment value is only of the `bool` type, the statement is executed only when it is `true`.
 If we need to deal with other situations at the same time, we can use `value {}` to continue to declare another processing statement.
-If you only need `False`, use `_ {}` to declare it.
+If you only need `false`, use `_ {}` to declare it.

 E.g:
 ```
-B := False
+B := false
 ?
 B {
-    ...... # Because B is False, so never enter this branch # } _ {
+    ...... # Because B is false, so never enter this branch # } _ {
-    ...... # proccess False #
+    ...... # proccess false #
 }
 ```